 Economist @ IDinsight (SF).
 Working in international development but interested in all aspects of EA.
+Be nice :)

 A minor correction: GiveWell uses DALY to measure mortality and morbidity.
 (Well, for malaria they actually don't look at the impact of prevention on morbidity, only mortality, since the former is relatively small -- see row 22 here.)
 Maybe what you had in mind is their "moral weights" which they use to convert between life years and income.